From BR Bullpen

 Halfway through 1989, the Mariners traded Langston to the Montreal Expos in one of the more famous trades of the decade.
 Langston pitched the rest of the season with the Expos, posting impressive numbers (including a 2.39 ERA), but left in the off-season to sign with the California Angels.

-In return for their one-time ace and pitcher Mike Campbell, the Mariners got pitching star-to-be Randy Johnson, a tall, lanky hurler who was having control problems and two other pitchers, Gene Harris and Brian Holman.
+In return for their one-time ace and pitcher Mike Campbell, the Mariners got pitching star-to-be Randy Johnson, a tall, lanky hurler who was having control problems and two other young pitchers, Gene Harris and Brian Holman.
 Johnson, of course, went on to fame and fortune with the Mariners, ironically shattering a number of Langston's club records, including season wins, strikeouts and shutouts.

 Langston was an aggressive and durable workhorse on the mound, an excellent fielder as well as an inning-eater, but towards the latter half of his career became plagued with injuries.
 In Langston's early years with the Mariners and the Angels, the lefty overpowered his opponents with blazing fastballs, but as time wore him down, he adjusted his pitching style to utilize craftiness instead of speed.